-- (48) Regular valuations, at least once every 3 years, will be performed for the following asset classes to ensure the carrying amount of the assets reflect their Fair Value: - a.
+- (48) Independent valuations are obtained at least once every 3 years to ensure the carrying amount of the Assets reflect their Fair Value for: - a.
 Land - b.
 Buildings - c.
 Infrastructure - d.
 Intangibles (only where an active market exists) - (49) Asset classes measured at cost are never to be revalued, even if fully depreciated.
 Useful lives are to be reviewed each year to ensure they are not fully depreciated whilst they still have service potential. - (50) Independent valuations are to be carried out by a suitably qualified person.
-All Assets within an asset class are to be revalued at the same time. - (51) If indicators exist that the asset class has experienced changes of $\pm$ 20% in carrying amounts since the last valuation, an independent valuation is to be undertaken even if it is before the next valuation is due. - (52) When engaging an independent valuer, the Procurement Policy and Schedule of Financial Delegation Rule must be adhered to. - (53) The Deputy Chief Financial Officer is to engage a professional qualified valuer taking into account the expertise required for the asset classes and location of the Assets to be valued. - (54) Instructions to the valuers must be in writing by way of a letter or contract for services and must include: - a.
+All Assets within an Asset class are to be revalued at the same time. - (51) If indicators exist that the Asset class has experienced changes of \pm 0% in carrying amounts since the last valuation, an independent valuation is to be undertaken even if it is before the next valuation is due. - (52) When engaging an independent valuer, the Procurement Policy and Financial Delegations Rule must be adhered to.

+- (53) The Head of Finance is to engage a professional qualified valuer considering the expertise required for the Asset Classes and location of the Assets to be valued. - (54) Instructions to the valuers must be in writing by way of a letter or contract for services and must include: - a.
 The purpose of the valuation, e.g. disclosure - b.
 The classes of the Assets to be valued - c.
 The location of the Assets to be valued